Animax Germany

 Animax Germany was an old German video on demand service and former television channel by Sony, a local version of Animax.
 It was launched during Summer 2007, the same year as its Eastern European counterpart.

+History

+The channel first launched on 5 June 2007 in the regions of North Rhine-Westphalia and Hesse for Unitymedia subscribers.
+Since September 2012 it became available on the rest of the country.

+Since 8 September 2010 Animax began broadcasting also non-Japanese shows, like The Boondocks and Dance in the Vampire Bund.
+On the same year, some of its programming became available on PlayStation 3.

+On 1st July 2016 Animax ceased broadcasting as a TV channel and began available as VOD channel on Vodafone Deutschland and Prime Video.

 Animax has closed down on 1 October 2022 as VOD service, due to merger with Crunchyroll acquired along with Funimation and Wakanim.